JusteRaimbault/simplu3D-openmole/README.md

 # Simplu3D-OpenMole
 ============

-This projects contains codes to allow distribution and exploration of [SimPLU3D](https://github.com/IGNF/simplu3D) model thanks to [OpenMole](https://www.openmole.org/) library.
+This projects contains codes to explore the [SimPLU3D](https://github.com/IGNF/simplu3D) model, distributing the computation using the [OpenMole](https://www.openmole.org/) software.

 Conditions for use
 ---------------------